asaf-zehavi/docker-workshop/docs/source/exercises/1-use-image.rst

 Pull a Docker Image
 -------------------

+Before running anything, you need to run the docker engine.
+The easiest way is to start the docker desktop program and let it run in the background.

 First of all, we'll need to get the docker image we want to use.
 For this we'll use an image BioBakery published for HUMAnN.
 You could search for it yourself in the `Docker Hub <https://hub.docker.com/search?q=>`_, or you can just click on this direct link for now: https://hub.docker.com/r/biobakery/humann.